reach-sh/reach-lang/docs/dev/src/reach/errors/index.md

 @{errver(false, "v0.1")}

-This error indicates that `{!reach} return` may not be used within the current statement block.
+This error indicates that `{!rsh} return` may not be used within the current statement block.

 ## {#RE0007} RE0007

-This error indicates that the `{!reach} timeout` branch of a statement such as `{!reach} publish, pay, fork` has been given the wrong arguments.
+This error indicates that the `{!rsh} timeout` branch of a statement such as `{!rsh} publish, pay, fork` has been given the wrong arguments.

-For example, the following code erroneously attempts to `{!reach} closeTo(Bob)` in the event that `{!reach} Alice` does not publish in time:
+For example, the following code erroneously attempts to `{!rsh} closeTo(Bob)` in the event that `{!rsh} Alice` does not publish in time:

 ```reach
 Alice